 Ei General Council Greg Chafee, Energy & Corporate Securities Partner @ Thompson Hine, brought together an excellent program for the March 24, 2016 Technology Association of Georgia Smart Energy Advancing Sustainability in Sport Facilities.

 Greg met Keynote Speaker Scott Jenkins, Mercedes-Benz Stadium GM, and Panelist Tim Trefzer, Georgia World Congress Center Sustainability Director, at Annual Ei Partner Meetings.
-Below is the event promotional document:

 City of Atlanta Office of Sustainability | Affairs to Remember Caterers

 In June 2015, Ei orchestrated an introductory lunch meeting for the Affairs to Remember Caterers (ATR) Team and in-coming City of Atlanta Director of Sustainability Stephanie Benfield.

 Stephanie was thrilled to meet the ATR Team and hear ATR Managing Director Patrick Cuccaro's affirmation of support for her City sustainability policies, programs and endeavors.
 The ZWA Blog article, ... and the journey began with a delicious divorce from the landfill! includes the important introduction within the ATR sustainability story.

 Ei worked closely with Citizen Film for over a year facilitating introductions within the metro Atlanta community to those synergistic with Green Streets, a San Francisco-based social enterprise focused on recycling in housing projects.
 In January 2015, The Arthur Blank Family Foundation Film Series funded the Green Streets, a Citizen Film documentary, screening in Atlanta.
 The ZWA blog article Green Streets comes to Atlanta! announces the screening.
 Ei was a screening co-presenter in recognition of the introductions and local guidance for the Atlanta visit.